BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/development.md

 ## Git Flow

 We use the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model for this project.
 We recommend installing the [git flow tool](https://github.com/nvie/gitflow/wiki/Installation) and github's [commandline](https://hub.github.com/) and [desktop](https://desktop.github.com/) suites.
+Note that it is not necessary to manually bump versions in package.json, semantic-version automatically computes that for us just before each release.
+Also note that we don't bother with release branches.

 Please issue github pull requests against develop instead of merging features directly in.